Keeping your books organized every month helps you avoid mistakes, stay on top of your finances, and be ready when tax time rolls around.

 What this means:

-Make sure your records match what your bank or credit card company says.
+Ensure that your records align with what your bank or credit card company reports.

 Why it’s important: